 How to use coconut sugar:

 You can even make a confectioner’s sugar substitute with coconut sugar quite quickly.
-For every cup of coconut sugar, add one tablespoon of arrowroot powder and blend until smooth in a clean coffee grinder or high-powered food processor.
-While this process will never result in a blend as white or as silky as commercially produced powdered sugar, it’s a much more healthful solution.
+For every cup of coconut sugar, add one tablespoon of arrowroot powder, and blend until smooth in a clean coffee grinder or high-powered food processor.

 5. Maple Syrup

-Maple syrup is an outstanding source of manganese and contains calcium, potassium and zinc.
-(8) Rich with antioxidants, this all-natural sweetener helps to neutralize free radicals and reduce oxidative damage.
-Select darker, Grade B maple syrups, as they contain more beneficial antioxidants than the lighter syrups.
-(9)
+Maple syrup is one of the best natural sugar substitutes because it’s an outstanding source of manganese and contains calcium, potassium and zinc.
+Rich with antioxidants, this all-natural sweetener helps neutralize free radicals and reduce oxidative damage.

 How to use maple syrup: